sassdawe/pnp-sharing-settings-action/readme.md

 This action signs in into SharePoint Online using ACS and sets the sharing settings for the site collections.

+> !Important: Only `windows` based runner can execute this action currently.

 ## Inputs

 ### `SHAREPOINT_ADMIN_URL`